jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2017-09-24-Personal-Website-Redesign/index.md

 ## Plugins

-Another huge improvement gained from using Gatsby was the availiability of various plugins.
+Another huge improvement gained from using Gatsby was the availability of various plugins.
 On the off chance that a plugin that you needed didn't exist, it was incredible easy to create your own and submit a [PR](https://github.com/gatsbyjs/gatsby/pull/1731).
 On the other hand, for the Angular 1 version, I either didn't find the plugin I needed or the plugin simply didn't do want I wanted it to